pce-uw-jscript400/w5-authentication-authorization/readme.md

   _NOTE: We will not go into this too deeply for the sake of brevity, however this is a really interesting topic!
 I would encourage you to look into this more on your own, if you're interested._

 * **Your Answer:**
+Determines the amount of time spent creating the hash through hash rounds

 ---

-- [ ] Right now, users can create new accounts with the same username.
+- [X] Right now, users can create new accounts with the same username.
 Update your code so that before we create a guest, we check to see whether or not a guest already exists with that username.
 If it does, return an error.

   _NOTE: While it is possible to use the `unique: true` constraint on our model, it requires a bit of extra configuration to get working properly.
 See the [Advanced](#advanced) section below for more information on how to do this!_

 ---

-- [ ] Now that we can signup a user, we want them to be able to login to our site.
+- [X] Now that we can signup a user, we want them to be able to login to our site.
 Build a `POST /login` route that expects a username and password in the request body.
 Use the `bcrypt.compare()` function to compare the incoming plain text password with the hashed password stored in MongoDB.
 If the username or password is incorrect, return a non-specific error message (e.g. "Login credientials incorrect.") with a status code of 401.
 If the username and password combination is correct, return a temporary success message (e.g. "You are now logged in") and a status code of 201.

 * **Question:** Why is it important to give a non-specific error message as opposed to a message like "Password incorrect?"

 * **Your Answer:**
+To not provide any additional details about what went wrong to potential hackers.
 ---

-- [ ] The above process can be a bit tricky.
+- [X] The above process can be a bit tricky.
 Take a moment to annotate your code with comments, explaining each step of your code.

 ---

-- [ ] On subsequent requests to our API, how will we know a user is logged in?
+- [X ] On subsequent requests to our API, how will we know a user is logged in?
 We need to provide them with something so that we later know they have indeed successfully logged in.
 There are a few different strategies for this, but we will be using [JWTs](https://jwt.io/introduction/) (pronounced "jots").
 Take a moment to read the section titled "What is the JSON Web Token structure?"

 * **Question:** In your own words, describe the three parts of a JWT.

 * **Your Answer:**
+Header: Meta information
+Payload: The data that you want to be stored in the JSON object
+Signature: Verifies that the data hasn't been altered
 ---

-- [ ] We will implement JWTs using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.
+- [X] We will implement JWTs using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.
 Install this package and include it at the top of your `auth.js` file.

 * **Question:** Which of our current routes will require us to use the `jsonwebtoken` library? (i.e. When will we be creating or decoding JWTs?)

 * **Your Answer:**
+The /login will need a token

 * **Question:** JWTs allow for custom information (i.e. payload) to be returned back to the client.
 What kind of information do you think would be useful to send back to our client?

 * **Your answer:**
+client permissions, logged -in status, userName, _id

 * **Question:** The custom information (i.e. payload) inside of JWT can be [easily decoded](https://jwt.io/#debugger).
 What kind of information should we _not_ store inside of a JWT?

 * **Your Answer:**
+anything that needs to be secure, i.e password, credit card information, social security numbers

 ---

-- [ ] Add the following code to `/login` route and then respond with the token when a user successfully is able to login. _NOTE: In the example below, I assume you've required the package and assigned it to a `jsonwebtoken` variable._
+- [X] Add the following code to `/login` route and then respond with the token when a user successfully is able to login. _NOTE: In the example below, I assume you've required the package and assigned it to a `jsonwebtoken` variable._

   ```js
   const payload = { id: guest._id }